jackdavis01/mobile/eightqueens/README.md

 Finding the 92 right solutions with an up-to-date, decent smart mobile phone lasts less than a half minute.
 If you would like to see the right solutions, please choose '1 sec' or '5 sec' wait at 'No Wait'.
-If you would like to check your smart phone's multithreaded CPU performance please, choose 2 or '4 Threads'.
+If you would like to check your smart phone's multithreaded CPU performance please, choose 2 or 4 or '8 Threads'.

 The App uses brute force method to find the right solutions.
 Since this App is a Performance Benchmark, it was not intended to use an algorithm faster than the brute force method.
 Any more efficient algorithm would run too fast on a flagship device.